 Volta Labs

-I worked as a contract industrial designer for Volta Labs, a startup from MIT who develops DNA sequencing technology that aims to automate the laborious DNA extraction process.
-I design the user experience and exterior housing of the Callisto machine.
+I worked as a contract industrial designer for Volta Labs, a startup from MIT that developed a automated DNA extraction workflow to transform the originally manual and time-consuming process.
+I worked to create the user experience, appearance, and mechanics of the exterior housing and internal labware for their main product: Callisto machine.

 Info: